tanvixkhandelwal/Pharmaceuticals-Sales-Intelligence-and-Customer-Segmentation-/README.md

 ## **Business Objective**

-The primary goal of this project is to build a unified analytics and visualization system that empowers PharmaCorp to make data-driven decisions across its global sales and distribution network.
+The primary goal of this project is to build a unified analytics and visualization system that empowers Foresight Pharmaceuticals to make data-driven decisions across its global sales and distribution network.
 The solution aims to:

 - Evaluate overall sales performance across products, geographies, and sales teams.